-I am the type of traveller who loves to get off the beaten track.
+I am the type of traveler who loves to get off the beaten track.
 I head to a destination keen to see the famous sights and the not to be missed attractions, but the highlights for me are always the ones you can’t plan.
 The experiences you cannot predict in advance but end up enjoying because you are open to having them.
-The highlights that occur because you take the road less travelled, you engage in conversation with the locals, you travel on local transport or you try food you have never eaten before.
+The highlights that occur because you take the road less traveled, you engage in conversation with the locals, you travel via local transportation options and try food you have never eaten before.

 These experiences that appear insignificant at the time can end up creating a collection of memorable and magical moments.

-My “memorable moments of insignificance” in Myanmar seemed endless, but here are a few of my favourites.
+My “memorable moments of insignificance” in Myanmar seemed endless, but here are a few of my favorites.

 1. A hike, a monk and a flower

 Whilst most of the highlights of the Inle Lake region are accessed via boat, there are a number of hiking trails starting from Nyaungshwe that provide the opportunity to explore the nearby hills and villages without other travelers.
 Breathing in the fresh air and enjoying the stunning scenery in relative solitude is an incredibly energizing experience and the few interactions we had with locals who were returning with their cows from the morning market in town or who lived in the small and isolated villages we passed through, provided the icing on the cake of a magical day.